An overview of the legal framework for work in Thailand

 A work permit is the legal document that allows a foreign national to work in Thailand.
 While obtaining a visa is necessary, the work permit itself is required for employment.

-Step 2: Enter Thailand with the granted visa and obtain a Work Permit (if required) from the Department of Employment.
+2nd Step: Enter Thailand with the granted visa and obtain a Work Permit (if required) from the Department of Employment.

-Step 3: Submit required documents, including:
+3rd Step: Submit the required documents, including:

-- Passport and valid visa,
+Passport and valid visa,

-- Employment contract or business registration,
+Employment contract or business registration,

-- Educational diplomas and CV,
+Educational diplomas and CV,

-- Medical certificate (dated within 30 days),
+Medical certificate dated within 30 days,

-- Corporate tax and location documents.
+Corporate tax and location documents.

-Step 4: Register for a Tax Identification Number (TIN) with the Revenue Department.
+4th Step: Register for a Tax Identification Number (TIN) with the Revenue Department.

 Legal risks of unauthorized work in Thailand